greninger-lab/revica-strm/README.md

 2. **Generate the final consensus for the query**.
 The query is realigned to the consensus from the previous step, and this alignment is used to generate the final assembly.
 This second pass serves to confirm unique features of the query that may have been suppressed during the previous assembly.
 ---
-The important outputs are:
+The important outputs are found in the output directory (specified by `--output`), in the `final_files` subdirectory:
-- the final consensus sequence
+- the final consensus sequence (filename contains `assembly.fa`)
-- the BAM file generated from the first alignment: this is useful for gauging how much of your RAW FASTQ data could be mapped to a known reference sequence.
+- the BAM file(s) generated from the first alignment: this is useful for gauging how much of your RAW FASTQ data could be mapped to a known reference sequence.
+Located in the `align_to_selected_ref` directory.
-- a MULTIQC report file
+- a MULTIQC report file named `<run name>_multiqc.html`

 ## Databases
 This tool includes two example reference databases usable for assembly: